makemedev/WebDevelopmentSyllabus/README.md

 ## Pre-Work

-Before participating in a MakeMeDev cohort students will be asked to complete a battery of prep-work designed to provide a reasonable foundation for learning and exploring those covered concepts in greater depth.
+Before participating in a MakeMeDev cohort students will be asked to complete a battery of prep-work designed to provide a reasonable foundation for learning and exploring those concepts in greater depth.

 1. [Learn Command Line](https://tutorial.djangogirls.org/en/intro_to_command_line/)